 - Pain that gets worse as you move around

-Your New York City podiatrist may also order a magnetic resonance imaging, or MRI, test to determine the extent of the damage.
-Your foot doctor doesn’t need an MRI to diagnose your pain; he needs it if he deems you a candidate for Achilles tendon surgery.
+- Magnetic Resonance Imaging.
+It allows for more in-depth information about the condition of joint structures with a study in multiple planes.
+MRI is normally used to determine the extent of the damage.
+Your foot doctor doesn’t need an MRI to diagnose your pain.
+He needs it if he deems you a candidate for Achilles tendon surgery.

 - Various stretching exercises as determined by a podiatric or sports specialist or physical therapist